-Beginning with the incoming class of the fall 2018, All undergraduates (excluding PACE and online programs) and All international (F-1 & J-1 visa) students are required to provide medical documentation of the following immunizations.
+All undergraduates (excluding those enrolled in programs designated as online only) and All international (F-1 & J-1 visa) students are required to provide medical documentation of the following immunizations.

 MMR / MEASLES, MUMPS, RUBELLA VACCINE - Required for EVERYONE born after December 31, 1956.
 This combination vaccine is given because it protects from Measles, Mumps and Rubella.
 One dose must have been received at 12 months age or later the second dose must have been received at least 30 days after the first dose.
 OR: Provide lab evidence of immunity by doing a blood test to check for antibodies for Measles, Mumps and Rubella.
 If you do a blood test, you need to provide the results on a lab form that should be uploaded into the student health portal along with your immunization records. ***NOTE: All titers must include a lab report.***